toddledev/documentation/docs/05-the-editor/08-data-panel/index.md

 ---

 # Data panel
-The data panel is the central hub for managing all data aspects of your pages and components in toddle.
+The data panel is the central hub for managing all data aspects of your pages and components in Nordcraft.
 It allows you to define variables, connect to APIs, create formulas, and establish workflows that power your application's functionality.

 ![Data panel page|16/9](data-panel-page.webp){https://toddle.dev/projects/docs_examples/branches/main/components/screenshot-page?rightpanel=style&canvas-width=800&canvas-height=800}